Johanna's Law

+The United States Congress Senate Appropriations Committee hearing for information on Johanna's Law in Washington, D.C., in the 109th Congress during the 1st session, May 11, 2005.

-Johanna's Law, also known as the Gynecologic Cancer Education and Awareness Act, is a US bill that promotes the education of women to increase awareness of gynecologic cancer, which include ovarian, uterine/endometrial, cervical, vaginal, and vulvar cancers and the risk factors and symptoms.
-Often, these cancers are far advanced before detection.
-Increased awareness could lead to earlier detection and reduced morbidity, and could save lives.
+Johanna's Law, also known as the Gynecologic Cancer Education and Awareness Act, is a US law that promotes the education of women to increase awareness of gynecologic cancer.

+Gynecologic cancers include ovarian, uterine/endometrial, cervical, vaginal, and vulvar cancers and the risk factors and symptoms.
+These cancers are often very advanced before detection.
+Increased awareness could lead to earlier detection and reduced morbidity that could save lives.